Skip to main content

 About

-Zwei!! is a single player role playing game with fantasy and comedy themes.
+Zwei!! is a single player role playing game with fantasy, comedy and anime themes.
 It was developed by Nihon Falcom and was released on January 24, 2018.
 It received mostly positive reviews from both critics and players.

 Boasting a completely standalone story set on a mysterious “low fantasy” island floating amongst the clouds, Zwei: The Arges Adventure plays out as a classically styled action-oriented 2D dungeon crawler with oodles of optional content and unlockables, player-defined challenge through a unique food-based experience system, and a pervading tongue-in-cheek humor style that helps set it apart from ot…